rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 1.2 * 3 + 4 / 5.2
 ```

 What does that expression evaluate to?
-Try to explicitly make all the substitutions and reductions on a piece of paper before you write and run the code.
+Try to explicitly make all the reductions on a piece of paper before you write and run the code.

 #### Exercise
 Consider this code: